HackYourFuture-CPH/node.js/week1/homework/readme.md

 ### **Meal-sharing repository**

 Go to [the meal-sharing-template repo](https://github.com/HackYourFuture-CPH/meal-sharing-template/generate) and create your own personal repo with the name `meal-sharing`. <br/>
-You should now have a meal-sharing repo here: `https://github.com/YOUR_GITHUB_USER_NAME/meal-sharing` like `https://github.com/benna100/meal-sharing`.
-Clone that repo down locally.
+You should now have a meal-sharing repository here: `https://github.com/YOUR_GITHUB_USER_NAME/meal-sharing` like `https://github.com/benna100/meal-sharing`.
+Clone that repository down locally.

 #### Branch